2026 Award Recipients

-Congratulations to our outstanding 2025 Social Work Chapter Award recipients!
+Congratulations to our outstanding 2026 Social Work Award recipients!

 We are thrilled to recognize outstanding individuals who have made a profound impact on the field of social work.
 These awards highlight social workers in all areas of practice -educators, policymakers, and changemakers who go above and beyond to uplift communities, advocate for justice, and inspire future generations.
 Each of these individuals exemplifies the true spirit of our profession—transforming lives, empowering communities, and advocating tirelessly for social justice.
 To our award recipients - We celebrate your achievements and thank you for your continued inspiration and leadership!